tomatolog/manticore/docs/8_sphinxql_reference/flush_rtindex_syntax.rst

     FLUSH RTINDEX rtindex

-FLUSH RTINDEX statement, added in version 2.0.2-beta, forcibly flushes RT index RAM chunk contents to disk.
+FLUSH RTINDEX forcibly flushes RT index RAM chunk contents to disk.

 Backing up a RT index is as simple as copying over its data files, followed by the binary log.
 However, recovering from that backup means